gramener/gramex/gramex/apps/guide/config/README.md

 title: Configurations control Gramex

 All features of Gramex are controlled by `gramex.yaml`.
-It has the following optional sections:

-    :::yaml
-    app: ...        # Main app configuration
-    url: ...        # Map URLs to files or functions
-    log: ...        # Logging configuration
-    schedule: ...   # Scheduled tasks
-    mime: ...       # Custom mime type definitions
-    variables: ...  # Custom variable definition

 Here's a simple `gramex.yaml` that serves the file `html.html` as the home page.

     :::yaml
     url:                            # URL configuration section